Berger, PBR's premier stock contractor, to undergo 'big' heart surgery

 One problem with that: Berger’s heart has beat too hard for too long.
 Now, like a bull rider, the Mandan producer is going to have to rely on his own pick-up man in the form of a surgeon.

-Berger, who is closing in on 60 years of age, has developed hypertrophic cardiomyopathy, a thickening of the heart muscles that makes it hard for the organ to pump blood.
+Berger has developed hypertrophic cardiomyopathy, a thickening of the heart muscles that makes it hard to pump blood.

 Berger will undergo open-heart surgery at Abbott Northwestern Hospital in Minneapolis in two weeks.
 He’s facing the challenge like a stock contractor would -- head on.

-Berger is having other Berger Bucking Bull employees attend to rodeos while he awaits surgery.
-It’s the latest in what has already been a challenging spring for Berger and other rodeo and PBR stock contractors, thanks to the COVID-19 pandemic.
+Berger is having other Berger Bucking Bull employees attend rodeos while he waits for surgery.
+It’s the latest in what has already been a challenging spring for Berger and other rodeo and PBR stock contractors thanks to the COVID-19 pandemic.
 Events are falling by the wayside but the PBR tour has resumed with a whole lot of changes.

 “My business is going to be tough this summer,” Berger said.
 “All of the big events I had are canceling.
 The only thing now is the PBR is going to have one every weekend at South Point Casino in Las Vegas in June.